 What is ESSENCE?

 The ESSENCE (Early Support for Students ENtering College Education) Program is designed to give high academic achievers the opportunity to earn college credits while still in high school.
-To participate in the ESSENCE program, each student must be 16 years old and have a 2.5 high school GPA.
+To participate in the ESSENCE Program, each student must have a 2.5 high school GPA.
 ESSENCE students can be in local high schools, local private schools or homeschooled.
 Students are in the ESSENCE program regardless of where (at HCC or an off-campus location including local high schools) or how the courses are offered (traditional, hybrid, or online).

 - View or download the ESSENCE Program Brochure.